tbarbazuk/sgb_abundance_to_engraftment/README.md

-# 🧬 SGB Engraftment Analysis
+# 🧬 SGB Abundance to Engraftment Analysis

 This repository provides a suite of Python tools to analyze **Species Genome Bin (SGB) engraftment** in recipients following **Fecal Microbiota Transplantation (FMT)**.
 It includes utilities for parsing sample metadata, identifying engrafted strains, and correlating engraftment patterns with taxonomic profiles from **MetaPhlAn**.